 It was around the same time that they launched another famous brand, Henry’s, across the city.

 Hanrahan’s lasted until 2008 although it had a brief name change to Casa before reverting back.
 There was quite a substantial revamp in 1999 which included swapping over the ladies’ and gents’ toilets, causing considerable confusion!

 Loch Fyne, also a Whitbread enterprise, followed but sadly failed to encourage enough custom after the initial interest.

-Getting on for almost two centuries later, the building is being returned to its original use as homes.
+Getting on for almost two centuries later, the building may be returned to its original use as homes.